Zamiell/jud6s/README.md

 ## Version History

 * *1.20* - Unreleased
+  * Removed the More Options mode, since nobody uses it anymore.
-  * Reverted the skull change in the Depths/Necropolis bomb puzzle room, as it doesn't actually stop spikes from spawning.
+  * Reverted the skull change in the Depths/Necropolis bomb puzzle room, as it doesn't actually stop spikes from spawning on Dank Depths.
+If you get spikes spawning on a critical path and you don't have flying, you are pretty much screwed.
-  * Fixed a soft-lock with one of the Turdling boss rooms.
+  * Fixed a soft-lock in one of the Turdling boss rooms.
   * Fixed an unavoidable damage room with explosive champion Lumps in the Womb.
   * Deleted the trapdoor room on Sheol.
   * Deleted an unavoidable damage room on Sheol with Megatroll Bombs.
   * Deleted an unavoidable damage room on the Dark Room with 4 Nulls.
   * Deleted an unavoidable damage room on the Dark Room with 5 Nulls.
   * Fixed an unavoidable damage room with explosive champion Bone Knights in the Dark Room.
+  * Fixed an unavoidable damage room with chunky poop and Gushers in the Basement.
+(Gushers were also moved to address unavoidable damage on Ipecac builds.)
 * *1.19* - March 9th
   * Fixed an unavoidable damage room with double Gurdy in Utero.
   * Fixed a soft-lock that occurs in the Womb/Utero room with 4 turrets and very large tears.